Today it is the feast of St Nicholas, famous for:

 Meanwhile, my own internalised biphobia was prowling and prowling around – possibly more this year than last.
 I’m still not sure who I’m out to (at church and elsewhere) or what they think about it.
-On the other hand, I began to be able to articulate a growing sense of my spirituality aligning with my spirituality – and then going to Pride with a lesbian Christian friend was a joyful and affirming experience and I grinned solidly all afternoon.
+On the other hand, I began to be able to articulate a growing sense of my sexuality aligning with my spirituality – and then going to Pride with a lesbian Christian friend was a joyful and affirming experience and I grinned solidly all afternoon.

 What does next year have for me, in terms of church and Church?
 I’m not sure at all: I don’t seem to be able to visualise it at all.
 That might mean that it’s going to be about learning more and going deeper; or it might mean that there’s something huge and unexpected coming.
 We’ll find out!